jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

 Configure the JBoss EAP Server
 ---------------------------

-You configure the the JMS `test` queue by running JBoss CLI commands.
+You configure the JMS `test` queue by running JBoss CLI commands.
 For your convenience, this quickstart batches the commands into a `configure-jms.cli` script provided in the root directory of this quickstart.

 1. Before you begin, back up your server configuration file
     * If it is running, stop the JBoss EAP server.